corrupt952/home/docs/kubernetes/setup.md

 https://ubuntu.com/tutorials/install-ubuntu-server

+> Be sure to generate and use a password for HomeLab management

 ## 2. Configure static IP

 I want to fix the IP address before running Ansible, so set up `netplan`.